 Step 2: Get Building Permits

-Get a building permit for your bathroom closet convertion and review the challenges you may encounter.
-Figure out if electrical wiring or plumbing will be difficult to channel to the new bathroom space.
-Go into the attic, for example, to determine a viable way to direct new water lines or wiring into the bath you want to build.
+Review the challenges you may encounter and figure out code-compliant solutions before you apply for a building permit.
+Determine whether electrical wiring or plumbing will be difficult to channel to the new bathroom space.
+If so, one solution might be to go into the attic and look for a viable way to direct new water lines or wiring into the bath you want to build.

-This may require running water lines and electrical lines a substantial distance, and the process may be labor intensive.
-Refer to local building codes and restrictions concerning bath construction as you plan and complete each stage of your project.
+The project may require running water lines and electrical lines a substantial distance, and the process may be labor intensive.
+Once you get your permit. you'll still need to refer to local building codes and restrictions concerning bath construction as you plan and complete each stage of your project.

 Step 3: Frame the Space